-The first eligibility category includes veterans with serviceconnected disabilities, Medal of Honor recipients, Purple Heart recipients, former prisoners of war, veterans exposed to toxic substances and environmental hazards such as Agent Orange, and veterans whose attributable income is not greater than an amount established by a "means test."
-Veterans who do not meet any of the criteria in the first category compose the second eligibility category and may be eligible to receive care through the VHA to the extent resources permit.
-Once veterans are determined to be eligible for care in VHA, most veterans are required to formally enroll in the VHA health care system to receive services.
+The first eligibility category includes veterans who shall be furnished care.
+This category comprises veterans with service-connected disabilities; Medal of Honor recipients; Purple Heart recipients; former prisoners of war; World War II veterans; veterans exposed to toxic substances and environmental hazards, including burn pits; and veterans whose attributable income is not greater than an amount established by a "means test."
+The second eligibility category includes veterans who may be eligible to receive care through VA to the extent resources permit.
+Once veterans are determined to be eligible for care in VHA, most eligible veterans are required to formally enroll in VA's health care system to receive services (38 U.S.C. §1705).
 Once a veteran is enrolled, the veteran remains in the system and does not have to reapply for enrollment annually.
-Veterans are placed in one of eight priority enrollment categories.
-Veterans in some priority enrollment categories are required to pay co-payments for certain benefits.
+Veterans are placed in one of eight priority enrollment groups.
+Veterans in some priority enrollment groups are required to pay co-payments for certain benefits.
 Enrolled veterans do not pay any premiums, deductibles, or coinsurance for their care.
-This is in contrast to major medical insurance plans, which typically have premiums, deductibles, and co-payments.
+This is in contrast to major medical insurance plans, which typically have premiums, deductibles, coinsurance, and co-payments.